 - The Benedictine University Award for Best Paper on Ethical Issues in Consulting

 - The Management Consulting Division Award for Best Field Report/Practice Paper.

-All award winners will be celebrated at the MC business meeting, which will take place during the conference in Vancouver.
+All award winners will be celebrated at the MCD business meeting, which will take place online during the conference time.

 Thank you in advance and I am looking forward to the pleasure of meeting you all electronically.